NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/JourneyoftheDreamWeaver.md

 By the way, engineer Timo Hanke (third from left in the middle) was a mathematics and cryptography professor at RWTH Aachen University in Germany before he created AsicBoost in 2013, which increased the efficiency of Bitcoin mining by 20-30% and is now a standard for large-scale mining operations.

 Ben Lynn is one of the creators of the BLS signature algorithm, and the "L" in BLS stands for the "L" in his name.
-After graduating from Stanford with a Ph.D., he worked at Google for 10 years before joining Dfinity in May 2017.
+After graduating from Stanford with a Ph.D., he worked at Google for 10 years before joining DFINITY in May 2017.
 If you haven't heard of the BLS algorithm, you must have read Ben Lynn's "Git Magic," which was all the rage on the internet a few years ago.

 <img src="https://s1.imagehub.cc/images/2023/03/12/fed23c8e27a52bd194abd072f602c2d3.png" style="zoom:57%;" />